3 Nights in Ljubljana

 Zagreb Cuisine Small Group Cooking Class

 Here's a tasty tour that will have you cooking some scrumptious local recipes with an expert chef.
 Kuhaona is a culinary workshop whose mission is to promote the traditional Croatian cultural and gastronomic heritage in an inspiring and modern way and be a meeting point for the exchange of culinary experiences.
 First you will stroll through the Dolac farmer’s market and get an introduction to Croatian cuisine and tradition.
 After that, you will proceed to hands-on preparation of three traditional Croatian meals.
-You'll learn some new recipes and then sit down to enjoy what you've cooked, along with a glass of local wine.
+You'll learn some new recipes and then sit down to enjoy what you've cooked, along with a glass of a local wine.
 So put on your apron because it's going to get messy and fun!

 Day 9